avinashakka/CTCI/README.md

 # CTCI
 All exercise problems solved in Java.

-My solutions to the CTCI exercise problems.
+My solutions to the CTCI coding exercise problems.